10yard/dkafe/readme.md

 ## What's next?

+ - Add challenging stages to DK Shooter/Galaga hack
+ - Add more cab friendly features including a test screen for player controls and a welcome screen to set the initial frontend settings.
  - Complete work on the coaching plugin.
 Helpers for Rivets and Pies stages to bed added.
 Barrels needs more work too.
- - Add more cab friendly features including a test screen for player controls and a welcome screen to set the initial frontend settings.
  - Unlock achievements for one-off objectives in the game such as completing stages for the first time (barrels, rivets, elevators, pies) or reaching levels for the first time.
  - Update the old "Donkey Kong 2600 Graphics" hack, replacing regular Kong for Gingerbread Kong.
  - Maybe add Crazy Kong and Donkey Kong 3 with interface support to the default frontend.